Forsyth County DUI Lawyers

 • A driver cannot have any prior convictions for DUI in the 5 years preceding the application for the permit.
 If there is a Driving Under the Influence arrest with a DUI conviction within 5 years of the current Forsyth County DUI arrest, the person can still opt for track 2 – requesting an administrative hearing, or track 1 – do nothing at all;

-• The person must surrender his or her Georgia driver’s license, either to the arresting officer at the time of arrest or to DDS before issuance of the permit; and,
+• The person must surrender their Georgia driver’s license, either to the arresting officer at the time of arrest or to DDS before issuance of the permit; and,

 • There is a $25.00 permit fee to the Georgia Department of Driver Services.

-Successful maintenance of the ignition interlock device must be evidenced by the permit holder to DDS through the production of satisfactory monthly monitoring reports before DDS removes the ignition interlock restriction from the permit.
-A permit may be renewed for a fee of $5.00 if additional time is needed for the permit holder to comply with the terms of the ignition interlock device, but it may only be renewed one time once the permit holder becomes eligible to reinstate his or her driver’s license.
+Successful maintenance of the ignition interlock device must be evidenced by the permit holder to DDS by producing satisfactory monthly monitoring reports before DDS removes the ignition interlock restriction from the permit.
+A permit may be renewed for a fee of $5.00 if additional time is needed for the permit holder to comply with the terms of the ignition interlock device.
+Still, it may only be renewed one time once the permit holder becomes eligible to reinstate their driver’s license.
 Following the designated term of successful compliance, the ignition interlock device restriction may be removed from the limited driving permit in person at a DDS customer service center for a fee of $100.00 (or $90.00 if removal of the restriction is requested by mail or other approved alternate means).
 The removal fee is in addition to any reinstatement fee that may be required.

-Contact us today to discuss your Forsyth County DUI case with our experienced Forsyth County DUI defense lawyers at 404.816.8777.
+Please call 404.816.8777 today to discuss your Forsyth County DUI case with our experienced defense lawyers.
 Our dedicated Forsyth County DUI lawyers are experienced in contesting Forsyth County Driving Under the Influence cases and handling license suspension actions.
 We can review your case and prepare a strategy for your DUI criminal case and your license suspension action.

-The scope of the license suspension hearing is very limited:
+The scope of the Forsyth DUI license suspension hearing is minimal:

 • Whether the Forsyth County DUI law enforcement officer had reasonable grounds to believe the person was driving or in actual physical control of a moving motor vehicle while under the influence of alcohol or a controlled substance and was lawfully placed under arrest for violating Code Section 40-6-391 (the DUI statute); or

-• Was the person involved in a motor vehicle accident or collision resulting in serious injury or fatality; and
+• Was the person involved in a motor vehicle accident or collision resulting in serious injury or fatality and

 • Whether at the time of the request for the test or tests the Forsyth County DUI officer informed the person of the person’s Implied Consent rights and the consequences of submitting or refusing to submit to such test; and